g-patin/microfading/docs/configuration-info.md

 ### set_DB

 The `set_DB` function enables you to connect the `microfading` package with databases files created by the `msdb` package.
-As a pre-requesite, you will need to have created databases files on your local computer ([create_DB](https://g-patin.github.io/microfading/create-databases/)).
+As a pre-requesite, you will need to have created databases files on your local computer (see [create_DB section](https://g-patin.github.io/microfading/create-databases/)).
 You can check the databases that you created by looking at the [config file](https://g-patin.github.io/msdb/get_config/) of the msdb package.

 ![Alt text](images/mf_set_DB.png){: .img-medium align=left }
 /// caption
-Information about the databases
+Set the information about the databases
 ///

 In the *db_name* widget, the names of the existing databases should appear when click on the `Tab` button.
 In the example below, we can see that I created 5 differents databases.
 One of them is called 'MFT' and this is the one I will choose for the microfading package.
 Its then automatically fills in the *db_path* widget.